flukejones/DIYDoom/tutorial/README.md

 6. **SEGS:** Segs are fractions of a wall/LINEDEF; to put it another way, they are "segments" of a wall/LINEDEF.
 The world is rendered by traversing a BSP tree in order to determine which walls to draw first, closest first.
 While that works exceptionally well, the downside is that it forces linedefs to frequently be divided into two or more SEGs.
 These SEGs are then used to render walls rather than the LINEDEFs themselves.
 Each SSECTOR's geometry is defined by the segs which it contains.
 7. **NODES:** BSP node, it is a binary tree node structure that stores the sub-sector data.
 It is used to quickly determine which SSECTORS (and SEGs) are in front rather than behind the player.
 Eliminating SEGs which are behind the player, and therefore cannot be seen, allows the engine to instead focus on potentially visible SEGs which dramatically speeds up rendering time.
 8. **THINGS:** The THINGS Lump is a list of the Mission's decorations and actors (enemies, weapons, etc.).
 Each entry in the lump provides information for one instance of an actor/decoration and provides information such as type of object, spawn point, direction they are to face and so forth.
 9. **REJECT:** This lump contains data about which sectors are visible from which other sectors.
-It is utilized to determine if and when a monster can become aware of the player's presence.
+It is utilized to determine when a monster can become aware of the player's presence.
 It also is used to define how far noises, such as a gunshot, created by the player will travel.
 A monster can then become alerted when such a sound is able to flood through into the monster's sector.
 The REJECT table can also be used to quicken collision detection of projectile weapons.
 10. **BLOCKMAP:** Collision-detection information for player and THING movement.
 It consists of a grid which encompasses the entire Mission geometry.
 Each cell within the grid contains a list of LINEDEFs that are inside or cross through it.
-This is used to dramatically speed up collision detection due to the fact that collision tests will only need to be run against a few LINEDEFs per player/THING which produces a significant computation savings.
+This is used to dramatically speed up collision detection since collision tests will only need to be run against a few LINEDEFs per player/THING which produces a significant computation savings.

 What we will focus on to generate our 2D map would be VERTEXES and LINEDEFS.
-If we can plot the vertexes, and connect those vertexes with the lines defined by linedefs, then we should be able to generate a 2D representation of the map.
+If we can plot the vertexes and connect those vertexes with the lines defined by linedefs, then we should be able to generate a 2D representation of the map.

 ![Demo Map](../img/map.PNG)